 PD Dr Dietmar Schlembach (MD) is an expert in Maternal-Fetal Medicine and Obstetrics.
 Since May 2014, he is Head of the Department of Obstetrics and Gynecology at Vivantes Clinic Berlin-Neukölln, Department of Obstetrics and Gynecology.

 PD Dr Schlembach addresses the specific problems and treatment of pregnancy complications (such as hypertensive disorders and intrauterine growth restriction) as well as prenatal diagnosis and therapy.
 His clinical and research focus is screening, diagnosis and treatment of hypertensive disorders and intrauterine growth restriction, preterm birth and prenatal diagnosis and therapy of fetal abnormalities.

-He is currently board member of the German Society of Gynecology and Obstetrics and secretary of the Working Group Obstetrics and Prenatal Medicine of the German Society of Obstetrics and Gynecology.
+He is currently a board member of the German Society of Gynecology and Obstetrics and secretary of the Working Group Obstetrics and Prenatal Medicine of the German Society of Obstetrics and Gynecology.
 He’s also secretary of the German Society of Prenatal- and Obstetric Medicine.
-Since 2015, he is a member of the Trustee Board of EFCNI.
+He is Chairman of the Trustee Board of EFCNI.

 Honorary Member of the Trustee Board

 Professor Hercília Guimarães is professor of Pediatrics and Director of the Neonatology Division of the São João Hospital, Head of Paediatric Department of Faculty of Medicine of Porto University, Porto, Portugal.
 She is also former president of the Union of Neonatal and Perinatal Societies (UENPS) and former president of Portuguese Neonatal Society.